immutant/lein-immutant/README.md

   `$IMMUTANT_HOME` environment variable.
 If no Immutant install can be located, the latest stable release will be installed.

+* `lein immutant server [port]` - Deploys the current app to the current Immutant and runs it.
+Analogous to `lein ring server`.
+Takes an optional http port parameter.

+  By default, the plugin will locate the current Immutant by looking at `~/.immutant/current`.
+This can be overriden by setting the `$IMMUTANT_HOME` environment variable.
+If no Immutant install can be located, the latest stable release will be installed.

 * `lein immutant test [path/to/project]` - Runs a project's tests inside the current Immutant.
 Runs the current Immutant with offset ports so it won't interfere with any currently running Immutant,